 There is no better thing than recycle old materials to make something new and useful.
 Such as these 3 DIY fine motor skill toys.
-They are easy to make, neat and bright and are great for developing fine and gross motor skills, concentration and curiosity.
+Easy to make, neat and bright and are great for fine motor development, concentration and curiosity.
 So many benefits from almost free simple homemade toys.

 Simple tactile ribbon tugging toy is a great toy for learning cause and effect by pulling ribbons on one side, watching them disappearing on the other side.
 It is also beneficial for muscle strength and grasping with little fingers.

 I collected my ribbons making sure that I have different textures, colours and materials which will benefit sensory exploration.
 Then I’ve marked where wholes will go and made a cut with scalpel.

 After painting and drying I threaded ribbons throughout the holes.
 At this moment I had to adjust some of the holes because some ribbons were bigger.
 So the ribbons were coming in from one side and out on the opposite side.

 In the end I knotted ends securely so that they can’t come out.

 I didn’t use lid in this tactile toy but for sure you can make holes in the lid as well and thread ribbons somewhere on the side.
 It will be harder to pull them out which is good exercise to strengthen little muscles.

 I made two dropping toys, using small and big canister, also one with small and other with big holes.
 It is a great activity for learning about object permanence as she put all pieces in to canisters.